-Here, we have highlighted how both sports governing bodies and law enforcement agencies are tackling match fixing with the current frameworks in place, as well as exploring other potential methods which could help reduce these immoral operations.
+Here, our sports law team have highlighted how both sports governing bodies and law enforcement agencies are tackling match fixing with the current frameworks in place, as well as exploring other potential methods which could help reduce these immoral operations.

 Can there be co-operation between Sports Governing Bodies & Law Enforcement Agencies?

 Gabriella Battaini-Dragoni, Deputy Secretary General of the Council of Europe, said that: “there will be no progress on match-fixing unless governments agree to, and implement, a common legal framework, allowing justice to operate across borders…unless national authorities and the sports movement can agree on a single, recognised set of principles to guide governance structures.”

 Enabling sports governing bodies and national law enforcement agencies to operate together is imperative to providing a collegiate approach, where both parties can align, bringing together their respective tools and expertise .